corda/corda-logic-app-adapter/readme.md

 ### Durability and Delivery Guarantees

-The RPC Invoker will treat a message as delivered whenever a flow response has been received.
+The Message Processor will treat a message as delivered whenever a flow response has been received.
-This introduces a problematic ‘at-least-once delivered’ behaviour for the RPC Invoker.
+This introduces a problematic ‘at-least-once delivered’ behaviour for the Message Processor.
-While this only applies in an edge case—i.e. in a scenario where the invoker crashes during flow invocation—this should be targeted in a future release by holding state for correlation IDs received in persistent storage and allowing to query the node for whether the flow has been invoked properly.
+While this only applies in an edge case—i.e. in a scenario where the Message Processor crashes during flow invocation—this should be targeted in a future release by holding state for correlation IDs received in persistent storage and allowing to query the node for whether the flow has been invoked properly.

 The transaction observer is not durable, i.e. messages will not be listened to while the listener is shut down.